Matthew-Rimbert/Credit-Approval-Prediction/README.md

 - The ApprovalStatus is mostly negative, reflecting potential risk factors such as high debt or low income.

 ### Data Description:
+This table summarizes the key statistics of the dataset, highlighting the distribution of various attributes across all applicants.
+The mean, std, and range (min-max) of attributes like Debt, Income, and YearsEmployed provide insights into the overall financial health of the applicant pool.

 | Statistic  | Gender | Age  | Debt  | Married | BankCustomer | EducationLevel | Ethnicity | YearsEmployed | PriorDefault | Employed | CreditScore | DriversLicense | Citizen | ZipCode | Income | ApprovalStatus |
 |------------|--------|------|-------|---------|--------------|----------------|-----------|---------------|--------------|----------|-------------|----------------|---------|---------|--------|----------------|